Meet the 2021-2022 Board

 Christopher D. Miller

 Chris began working with the Collaboration in 2013, first as a member of the Development Committee, and soon thereafter as a full board member.
-Chris has worked in the field of Early Childhood education for almost 25 years.
+Chris has worked in the field of early childhood education for almost 25 years.
 He is currently a senior early childhood practice consultant with Start Early, a Chicago-based non profit.
 In this capacity he provides professional development in the form of consultation, training and technical assistance to early childhood instructional leaders around the country.
-Prior to this position Chris was an early elementary school teacher in Chicago Public Schools, and a preschool teacher and preschool site director at locations in both Chicago and Portland, OR.
+Prior to this position Chris was an early elementary school teacher in Chicago Public Schools, and a preschool teacher and preschool site director at locations in both Chicago and Portland, Oregon.
 Chris holds a Masters in Early Childhood Development from the Erikson Institute, a Masters of Theological Studies from the School of Theology at Claremont, and a B.A, in Religious Studies from St. Olaf College.

 Mark is Professor Emeritus of Education at the University of Illinois at Chicago and Visiting Professor at Peabody College at Vanderbilt University.
 His teaching and research focus on school leadership, organizational improvement, and educational equity.
 Most recently Mark’s work examines ways of promoting positive learning environments for children in schools.
 Mark has published widely in scholarly and professional books and journals and has worked with schools, school districts, state education agencies, and professional associations across the country.
 He was a Co-Director of the Consortium for Chicago School Research at the University of Chicago and the executive officer of the National Society for the Study of Education.
 Mark has served on the boards of several Oak Park and Chicago-area not-for-profit organizations.

 Julie joined the Board in 2018.
-She is the Head of Client Service at William Blair in Chicago, and she and her husband are co-owners, along with another Oak Park family, of One Lake Brewing in Oak Park.
+She is the Head of Client Services at William Blair in Chicago, and she and her husband are co-owners, along with another Oak Park family, of One Lake Brewing in Oak Park.
 She moved to Oak Park in 2013, and has two children in elementary and middle school.
 She enjoys volunteering at organizations such as Bernie’s Book Bank and Cradles to Crayons, along with participating in volunteer opportunities at her children’s schools.
 She holds a BS in Finance from Indiana University and an MBA from the University of Chicago’s Booth School of Business.

 Penny Wallingford is the immediate Past Chair of the Collaboration for Early Childhood and serves on the Human Resource and Finance Committees.
 During her six years on the Board, she has also been a member of the Governance, Data, and Development Committees.
 Her favorite Collab activity is volunteering at the Symposium each year, when over 300 early childhood educators gather to collectively sharpen their skills and share their experiences.